Ciara Hints At Unborn Baby’s Gender With Grammy After-Party Outfit

 “Ok so it is a boy because I checked back on one of her videos where there was an emoji and at first it was this one (emoji with boy and girl) with a girl but now it’s changed to (emoji with two boys.)”

 However, fans may not need to be overly skeptical of Ciara’s emoji choice as she seems to have revealed the gender with Saturday’s social media post.
-In fact, People magazine already guessed Ciara and Russell are expecting a boy as she stepped out in the blue robe last weekend— days before dropping the hint online.
+In fact, People magazine already guessed Ciara and Russell are expecting a boy as she stepped out in the blue robe last weekend — days before dropping the hint online.

 “Feeling blue!
 While husband Russell Wilson may be keeping his lips sealed when it comes to their baby’s sex, could Ciara secretly be spilling the beans?”